GoThereGit/ANLP/README.md

 # Submission Guidelines (:boom: *TBD*)

 We welcome two kinds of submissions:
 * Long Papers must describe original unpublished work in any topic area of the workshop.
-Full papers are limited to 8 pages for content, with 2 additional pages for references.
+Long papers are limited to 8 pages for content, with 2 additional pages for references.
 * Short Papers may describe either work in progress or a research proposal.
 They may also be in the style of a position paper that surveys and criticizes existing literature.
 Short papers must include clear directions for future research.
 Submissions of this type are limited to 4 pages for content, with 2 additional pages for references.

 Please also note the following: